 We are thrilled to say that life is slowing down a bit.
 YEAH!
-We just came off of a month, and a half of back to back client events, and are now eager to hit the kitchen, and to share fun things with you.
-Who doesn’t love fun!
+We just came off of a month, and a half of back to back client events, and are now eager to hit the kitchen, and to share fun things with you such as this recipe for Maple Pan Fried Pork Chops with Compound Butter.
+Who doesn’t love fun, pork and maple?

 We are beyond excited to announce that we are officially Tonewood Maple Tasting Troupe Ambassadors for the remaining of 2013.
 When we were contacted by the fine folks of Tonewood, we immediately knew it would be a great fit as we are huge maple lovers.
 Needless to say, we are really eager to learn more about Tonewood and maple.
 In turn, we look forward to sharing what we learn as well as new maple inspired recipes with you.
 We want you to come back for more sweetness every month, so we will be sharing not only new products with you but also something new and exciting about Tonewood.